|

 Just like how not all data recovery programs aren’t created equally in terms of retrieval rates, they also differ in the speeds at which they’re able to scan storage media, whether it’s a regular or deep scan.
 If it’s a big deal to you, you should look into how quickly the program can get through a recovery session.

-Choose Recover to begin scanning the selected disk for recoverable files
+Hit Recover to scan the selected disk for files that can be restored

 Do not mess with unfamiliar files.
 Operating systems include lots of important files that may not seem familiar to you.
 These files could be vital to running the platform and tweaking or deleting them could lead to the OS becoming unstable and may cause you to incur data loss.
 That’s why it’s best to leave unfamiliar system files alone.